jakob-beetz/LDAC2024/README.md

 ```
 <http://dbpedia.org/resource/Beaverboard> skos:broader odb:Solid_wood .
 ```

+>[!CAUTION]
+>This is a clear example of how hallucinations an pollute your data.
+Beaberboards are not more general than "Solid Wood".
+If anything this should have been `skos:narrower` .
+Treat all LLM results with care, calibrate, test with human in the loop!

 Which is a valid line in a turtle file.
 Now, enjoy drawing the rest of the owl!